pip-services/pip-services-docs/content/en/net/commons/config/_index.md

 When retrieved the values can be automatically converted on read using GetAsXXX methods.

 #### [NameResolver](name_resolver)
-A helper class that allows to extract component name from configuration parameters.
+A helper class that allows to extract a component's name from configuration parameters.
 The name can be defined in "id", "name" parameters or inside a component descriptor.

 #### [OptionResolver](option_resolver)